sBx99/comp-viz/README.md

-# comp-viz
+# simple-computer-vision
-computer vision + deep learning
+computer vision with opencv, along with some neural nets with tensorflow